sunilabrahamindia/sunilabraham/publications/big-brother-is-watching-you.md

 ---
 layout: default
-title: "Big Brother Is Watching You"
+title: "Big Brother is Watching You"
 description: "A Deccan Herald opinion column by Sunil Abraham discussing India's expanding surveillance regime, cybercafe logging, ISP data retention, encryption controls, and the implications of the IT Act 2008."
 categories: [Media articles, Publications]
 date: 2011-05-31